fredclausen/ansible-adsb/README.md

 ansible-playbook -i inventory/inventory setup-pods-master.yaml
 ```

 And brew yourself a nice coffee.
 This will take a very long time.
-You may see some nodes show an error; that is fine, let the process take its course.
+You may see some nodes show an error; that is fine, let the process take its course and they will go away.
 What you are waiting to see in the Rancher management interface your cluster get fully provisioned.
 You can watch this by clicking `Nodes` at the top of the screen and waiting for your screen to not show any errors and the nodes to show active.
 It will look something like this.

 ![cluster nodes](images/node-provision.png)